The Top 12 Biggest Tennis Stadiums In The World By Capacity

 11. Louis Armstrong Stadium, New York (14,053)

 Not many tennis centres have a court this big, let alone two.
 Louis Armstrong Stadium is only the second biggest tennis stadium at the USTA Billie Jean King National Tennis Center in Flushing Meadows, Queens (New York).
-With a capacity of 14,053 people, it’s the biggest number 2 stadium at Grand Slam events.
+With an impressive capacity of 14,053 people, it’s the biggest number 2 stadium at Grand Slam events.

 10. Rod Laver Arena, Melbourne (14,820)